When it comes to deciding between the best RV rental companies in North America, for us Outdoorsy stands head and shoulders above the rest.

 - Unlimited miles

 - Limited locations in each country

 Bottom-Line: For the best travel experience in Europe, no matter what your hobbies are, go with Indie Campers.

 El Monte RV

-Another corporate rental.
-There is a broader range of rentals on offer than, say, Cruise America, as they have Class A and Class C motorhome rentals, but this still isn’t as wide a range as the typical peer-to-peer rental companies.
-The quality that sets El Monte RV apart from the rest is their pet-friendly policies.
+El Monte is another corporate rental company that spans from renting RVs right up to temporary housing rentals.
+There is a broader range on offer than say Cruise America, offering Class A and Class C RVs, but this still isn’t as wide a range as the typical peer-to-peer rental companies.

-They offer a reward scheme too, which is a nice touch.
-It keeps the loyalty base, well, nice and loyal.
+They offer a reward scheme too, which keeps the loyalty base, well, nice and loyal.
 While it doesn’t necessarily set them apart from everyone else, it’s still nice to see that they show they care about their business model and customers.

 The downside is they charge for bedding and kitchenware, and these charges are pretty steep.
 There’s no getting away from these extras, and they do mount up, especially on shorter trips.